jadefigueredo/jadefigueredo/README.md

 <h1 align="center">Hello, friend! 🤖</h1>
  <p align="center">Hi, I'm Jade!
-I'm a student of psychology and systems analysis and development, I'm very interested in research and data analysis and that's why I started programming.
+I'm a student of systems analysis and development, I'm very interested in research and data analysis and that's why I started programming.
 I'm seeking to align all my knowledge through technology.
 <br>
 Currently, I'm studying HTML, CSS, JavaScript, and Python.
 I'm a member of PyLadies Salvador and I've been trying to contribute and learn within the community.
 These are repositories with exercises and projects that I'm working on. 🤓 </p>